 So, which bamboo species should you choose for your privacy screen?

 Now that we gave you buckets full of information, it’s your term.
 We cannot take the decision off of your shoulders.
-But, of course, we still want to help you until you find the species that is perfect for you.
+But, of course, we still want to help you until you find the right bamboo for you.

 Here are some questions that you should ask yourself before you pick any bamboo: